 Authors’ response to reviews

-We appreciate editor and reviewers for their constructive suggestions on our manuscript entitled “A-PSPNet: A novel segmentation method of renal ultrasound image” (ID: 250).
+We appreciate the editor and reviewers for their constructive suggestions on our manuscript entitled “A-PSPNet: A novel segmentation method of renal ultrasound image” (ID: 250).
+Corresponding revisions are made and highlighted in the manuscript.
+Comments of reviewers (in italic) are responded (in blue) one by one.

 Reviewer #15293:

+It is an interesting research.
+The subject is relevant.
+The novelty is clear.
+The writing is OK.
+Although, I have a few comments about the text and the methodology.

 Abstract: Clarify the abbreviations.
 “A-PSPNet”, which is in the title, is not fully understandable in the abstract, as “attention-based” is not capitalized and neither the abbreviation is followed inside parentheses.
 So far, “CBAM” is also unknown.
 I believe MIoU and MPQ is not worth being written in the abstract.

-We have made .
+Thank you for reminding us.
+CBAM represents for Convolutional Block Attention Module.
+We have standardized our writing and made other corresponding revisions..

 Introduction: I do not understand what the authors mean with the phrase: “FCN emerges as the times require”.
 Also, I believe the bold word “Contribution” should be removed.

-we removed the “Contribution”.
+Sorry for being unclear.
+We rephrased our expression as “Full Convolution Network (FCN) came into being for the semantic segmentation problem”.
+Also we removed the bold “Contribution”.

 Related work: There is a missing citation in “...training cost.
 Hariharan et al. present a hyper-column...”.

-We have citation.
+Thank you for reminding us.
+We have added the corresponding citation.

 Fig.1: It is hard to see the whole picture in this figure.
 There is no input or output.
 The bottleneck is the unit of a ResNet which is inside a CBAM?
 How is each pyramid pool different from each other?
 After the pyramid parsing, what happens?

-Considering the suggestion, we have re-made the Fig.1 to solve the ambiguity of the combination of “CBAM” and “ResNet”.
+Considering the suggestion, we have re-made the Fig.1 to solve the ambiguity of the combination of “CBAM” and “ResNet”.In addition, considering the various permutation and combination, inorder to simplify the experiments, the CBAM before and back are the same.

 2. We have added “There are two core ... result output” in the 1st paragraph of Section 3 to better introduce the entire network structure (include your fourth question).